Piracy in the Atlantic World

 Piracy was widespread in the Atlantic World during the period commonly known as the Golden Age of Piracy (c.
 1650–1730).
-This period featured some of the most prominent figures associated with Atlantic piracy, including Henry Morgan, Blackbeard, and Bartholomew Roberts.
+This period featured some of the most prominent pirates, including Henry Morgan, Blackbeard, and Bartholomew Roberts.

-This period was marked by European colonization and the rise of transatlantic trade and migration.
-People, goods, and ideas were suddenly traversing the Atlantic Ocean, disrupting previous paradigms and allowing the emergence of an integrated system that linked Europe, West Africa, and the Americas through commerce, slavery, religion, and cultural exchange.
+The Golden Age of Piracy was marked by the European colonization of the Americas and the rise of transatlantic trade and migration.
+For the first time, large numbers of people and goods crossed the Atlantic Ocean, alongside the circulation of ideas, reshaping existing political and economic patterns and allowing the emergence of an integrated system that linked Europe, West Africa, and the Americas through commerce, slavery, religion, and cultural exchange.

-Contemporary maritime empires such as the Spanish, Portuguese, Dutch, French, and British rose to power due to their naval control over Atlantic trade routes.
-Piracy, privateering, and buccaneering became commonplace crimes and were difficult to control - partly due to the intense competition amongst European powers, but also because of the vastness of the largely unexplored ocean.
+European powers such as Spain, Portugal and Britain attained economic dominance largely as a consequence of their control over Atlantic trade routes.
+Due to intense competition between these powers, piracy, privateering, and buccaneering became commonplace, and ultimately proved difficult to regulate through legal means.

-Operating in the waters of the Caribbean, West Africa, and North America, these pirates disrupted colonial trade networks and became enduring figures in both contemporary accounts and modern popular culture.
+These pirates operated in the waters of the Caribbean, West Africa, and North America, thus disrupting colonial trade networks and becoming enduring figures in contemporary accounts and modern popular culture.